Peeragogy/Peeragogy.github.io/workbook.md

 ***

-## Example: Setting Sail
+## Example: Jay Cross on Setting Sail

-> Jay Cross:  “If I were an instructional designer in a moribund training department, I’d polish up my resume and head over to marketing.
+“If I were an instructional designer in a moribund training department, I’d polish up my resume and head over to marketing.
 Co­learning can differentiate services, increase product   usage,   strengthen   customer   relationships,   and